 Who inspects the business premises and how often is the premises inspected?

 Before a licence can be issued, the commercial business location will be inspected by the Fire Prevention Bureau.
 An inspection by an Alberta Health Services field inspector may be required and a licence inspector or police officer may inspect the premises as part of the licensing process.
 Subsequent inspections may be conducted by any one of the regulatory bodies on an annual basis.
-See the Business Licence Approvals Checklist
+See the Business Licence Approvals Checklist for more information.

 How do I arrange for these inspections?